 During 2012 the Group relocated its corporate headquarters from Denver, Colorado to Dublin, Ireland.
-The finance and executive function moved to Dublin while the primary technical function shifted to the company's well established Hungarian office in Budapest where the company operates exploration and producing interests.
-In connection with that decision, all individuals and consultants in Denver were terminated with the exception of Mr. Evan Wasoff who remains with the company for a specified period to ensure the smooth and efficient transition of the finance function to Dublin.
-In its consolidated financial statements for the year ended 31 December 2012, the Company has recorded management's best estimate of the remaining expenses related to this restructuring, including severance and employee related benefits, certain share-based compensation expenses, acceleration of the recognition of certain future expenses and acceleration of the depreciation of certain assets.
+The finance and executive function moved to Dublin while the primary technical function shifted to the company's Hungarian office in Budapest where the company operates exploration and producing interests.
+In connection with that decision, all Denver based employees were terminated.
+In its consolidated financial statements for the year ended 31 December 2012, the Company recorded management's best estimate of the remaining expenses related to this restructuring, including severance and employee related benefits, certain share-based compensation expenses, acceleration of the recognition of certain future expenses and acceleration of the depreciation of certain assets.
 The Denver office closed on 28 September 2012.